cobbdb/baseclass/readme.md

     $ npm install baseclassjs

 -------------
-BaseClass is an alternative to many of the overbearing and intrusive inheritance libraries such as Ember and even Fiber.
+BaseClass is a fast, lightweight, and non-intrusive inheritance library.
 Code in natural JavaScript but now with the power of simple inheritance.

-BaseClass is provided as a node and Browserify module, as well as a global function.
+BaseClass is provided as a CommonJS module, as well as a global function.
 You can pick whichever version you prefer.
-The node and Browserify module lives in:
-`dist/node/baseclass.min.js`, and the global function lives in `dist/bower/baseclass.min.js`.
+The global function lives in `dist/baseclass.min.js`, and the CommonJS module can be `require`'d after it is `npm install`'d.

 ## BaseClass() & extend()
 Here's a quick example showing a typical class setup.